Trivia Bridal Shower Game

 2. "Something Old, Something New"

-What is the reasoning behind the bride including "something blue" to her attire on her wedding day?
+What is the reasoning behind the bride including something blue in her attire on her wedding day?

 A. The custom of including an object that is blue on one's wedding day symbolizes that the bride intends to be faithful and loyal, and will, in turn, receive the same from her husband.